dhruvrajan/tensorflow-keras-java/README.md

  TODO(): Add support for Keras callbacks.
 This would allow things like model checkpointing, early stopping, Tensorboard integration, and other useful features.

+  Scala/Kotlin
+  --
+  One of the nice things about using the JVM is that we can have clean interface to other JVM languages like Scala and Kotlin, without having to re-implement everything.

+  TODO: Would be nice to have nice Scala/Kotlin-esque interfaces for those languages in addition to the Java API.